 Tortoiseshell cats, aka torties, are gorgeous, trendy cats that many pet parents prefer.
-But whenever you bring home a cat, it’s essential to be familiar with some of the common concerns associated with that cat’s breed or color.
-There are many breeds that carry predispositions for specific health issues, and when you’re aware of those problems, you can watch your cat more closely.
-Hence, you’re prepared to help if those issues occur.
-Whether you’re planning to bring home a tortoiseshell kitty or already have one in your home, here’s the information that you should know about tortoiseshell cat health problems.
+But whenever you bring home a kitty, it’s essential to be familiar with some of the common concerns associated with that cat’s breed or color.
+There are many cat breeds that carry predispositions for specific health issues, and when you’re aware of those problems, you can watch yours more closely.
+You’re prepared to help if those issues occur.
+Whether you plan to bring home a tortoiseshell or already have one in your home, here’s the information that you should know about tortoiseshell cat health problems.

 The good news?
 Almost no health issues come with your cat being a tortoiseshell, and that’s because tortoiseshell is a color, not a breed.

 Good Housekeeping explains that torties have multicolor fur of black, reds, and oranges.
 The tortoiseshell type occurs in multiple breeds like the Persian, Maine coon, British shorthair, American shorthair, and Cornish rex.
 Torties can have long or short hair, depending on their breed.

 The bad news is that one health issue can occur because your cat is a tortoiseshell, but it’s rare.
 The female chromosome X has two versions.
 One carries the gene for black fur and the other form codes for orange fur.
 Females, who have XX chromosomes, can display both black and orange colors in their coats.
 Males, on the other hand, have XY chromosomes, so their coats can either be black or orange.

 That is, unless a rare condition occurs.
 According to ASPCA Pet Insurance, very rarely, males are born with XXY chromosomes.
 They present as male cats but can have tortoiseshell coats because they have two X chromosomes.